chintal/tendril/doc/userdoc/userinstall.rst

 Setting up pyenv
 ****************

 ``pyenv`` is needed to easily set up multiple python versions on your computer.
+While not strictly necessary to run Tendril, this is a very strongly recommended step.
+It allows the following :

+ - Make sure Tendril is run with the correct python version.
+ - Run tox tests for any developed code (not yet added).

 See `<http://davebehnke.com/python-pyenv-ubuntu.html>`_ for a more detailed explanation.